imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Blur - (bl)

 Used to specify the gaussian blur that must be applied to an image.
 The value of `bl` specifies the radius of the Gaussian Blur that is to be applied.
-Higher the value, larger the radius of Gaussian Blur.
-Possible values include integers between `1` and `100` .
+Higher the value, the larger the radius of Gaussian Blur.
+Possible values include integers between `1` and `100`.

 {% tabs %}
 {% tab title="Original" %}